 If you want another explanation for focal mechanisms, watch this 6+ minute video here.

 Lab next week: a learning opportunity!

 Wiki: complete your first plate assignment for Sunday night.
 Refer to the map in our classroom if you have questions about your portion of a big plate.
 You can find the wiki here and the wiki assignment here.
-For this week, use Jules Verne Voyager, Jr to make the map.
+For this week, you could try using use Jules Verne Voyager, Sr or Jr to make the map.
 The Jr version is much easier, especially for the Antarctic plate.

-For lab: On Tuesday, bring your two concept sketches to lab.
-Remember, draw a decent sized image of (1) a subduction zone, and (2) a transform fault in a divergent plate boundary.
-Use an Intro book to help you figure out how to make these drawings; 3D versions will probably be better.
-The text that you add should reflect the four kinds of data that we looked at in lab this week: geography (topography, really), age of the seafloor, earthquakes, and volcanoes.
+For lab: On Tuesday, bring your two concept sketches to class.
+Remember, draw a decent sized image of (1) a subduction zone (ocean-continent), and (2) a divergent plate boundary.
+Use an Intro book (or the internet) to help you figure out how to make these drawings; 3D versions will probably be better.
+The text that you add should reflect the four kinds of data that we looked at in lab this week: geography (topography/bathymetry), age of the seafloor, earthquakes, and volcanoes.
 Use symbols to show the locations of earthquakes and volcanoes.

 Homework: the scorpion assignment is due on Thursday.
 Please feel free to work with a partner, especially if you're rusty or new to Excel, but let me know who you worked with.
 Each of you should turn in your own work in your own words.
-You will need a compass (not the magnetic kind) - I left a few on the radiator by the computer on the side of the room.
+You will need a compass (not the magnetic kind) - I will leave a few on the radiator by the computer on the side of the room.
 Please don't take them from the classroom.
-Extra copies of the assignment are in an envelope outside my office.

 Reading: Read Chapter 1 in the textbook for Thursday.
 You can also start to look through Chapter 2.
 Before reading the text in Chapter 2, start by looking at all the diagrams and trying to figure out what they mean.